idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 ## Input File Description for Cross Section Generation Workflow id=sec:xsgen_input_description

 This section focuses on the input files needed to run the cross section generation worfklow.
-Two input files are called for this section in order to split mesh generation from the actual execution of the cross section generation workflow calculations. `xs_generation_mesh.i` defines the input heterogeneous mesh through [!ac](RGMB) mesh generators and generates the equivalent R-Z mesh that will be used as part of the Griffin R-Z spectrum calculation, while `xs_generation.i` imports this mesh through [FileMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/FileMeshGenerator.html) and defines all control parameters related to the cross section generation workflow.
+Three input files are called for this section in order to split mesh generation from the actual execution of the cross section generation workflow calculations. `abtr_het_mesh.i` defines the heterogeneous mesh through [!ac](RGMB) mesh generators, `xs_generation_mesh.i` takes this heterogeneous mesh as input and generates the equivalent R-Z mesh that will be used as part of the Griffin R-Z spectrum calculation, while `xs_generation.i` defines all control parameters related to the cross section generation workflow.
 The commands to run the cross section generation workflow from start to finish are shown below:

 ```
 # Generate equivalent R-Z spectrum mesh and run XS generation workflow through Griffin
-mpirun -np [N_PROC_TOTAL] /path/to/griffin/griffin-opt -i xs_generation_mesh.i xs_generation.i
+mpirun -np <N_PROC_TOTAL> /path/to/griffin/griffin-opt -i abtr_het_mesh.i xs_generation_mesh.i xs_generation.i
 ```

-, where `[N_PROC_TOTAL]` refers to the total number of MPI processes available for the simulation.
-The first Griffin file `xs_generation_mesh.i` generates an output 2-D R-Z mesh from an input mesh that represents the geometry and material ID assignment for the 3-D heterogeneous [!ac](ABTR) core.
-The second Griffin input file `xs_generation.i` contains all of the information related to the cross section generation worklow. [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core] describe sections of `xs_generation_mesh.i` in more detail, while [#subsec:mcc3_params] and [#subsec:griffin_rz_params] describe the specifics of `xs_generation.i`.
+, where `<N_PROC_TOTAL>` refers to the total number of MPI processes available for the simulation.
+The first two Griffin files `abtr_het_mesh.i` and `xs_generation_mesh.i` generate an output 2-D R-Z mesh from an input mesh that represents the geometry and material ID assignment for the 3-D heterogeneous [!ac](ABTR) core.
+The third Griffin input file `xs_generation.i` contains all of the information related to the cross section generation worklow. [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core] describe sections of `abtr_het_mesh.i` and `xs_generation_mesh.i` in more detail, respectively, while [#subsec:mcc3_params] and [#subsec:griffin_rz_params] describe the specifics of `xs_generation.i`.

 ### Heterogeneous input mesh generation through [!ac](RGMB) mesh generators id=subsec:rgmb_meshgen

-The [ReactorMeshParams](https://mooseframework.inl.gov/source/meshgenerators/ReactorMeshParams.html), [PinMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/ReactorMeshParams.html), [AssemblyMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/AssemblyMeshGenerator.html), and [CoreMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/CoreMeshGenerator.html) in `xs_generation_mesh.i` make use of the [!ac](RGMB) mesh generation system within the Reactor module to streamline the definition of latticed core geometries and the reporting IDs associated with such structures [!citep](shemon2023reactor).
+The [ReactorMeshParams](https://mooseframework.inl.gov/source/meshgenerators/ReactorMeshParams.html), [PinMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/ReactorMeshParams.html), [AssemblyMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/AssemblyMeshGenerator.html), and [CoreMeshGenerator](https://mooseframework.inl.gov/source/meshgenerators/CoreMeshGenerator.html) in `abtr_het_mesh.i` make use of the [!ac](RGMB) mesh generation system within the Reactor module to streamline the definition of latticed core geometries and the reporting IDs associated with such structures [!citep](shemon2023reactor).
 Mesh generation through [!ac](RGMB) is a requirement for taking advantage of Griffin's [!ac](SFR) cross section generation workflow, as it ensures that all reporting IDs related to region ID mappings as well as IDs corresponding to groupings of pin structures, assembly structures, and axial layers are defined in a consistent and predictable manner.

-At the top of the `xs_generation_mesh.i` file, all global variables related to the mesh geometry as well as the region/material IDs are defined as global constants to be used within the `[Mesh]` block.
+At the top of the `abtr_het_mesh.i` file, all global variables related to the mesh geometry as well as the region/material IDs are defined as global constants to be used within the `[Mesh]` block.
 For the purposes of this workflow, the region/material IDs defined in this section can be understood as unique material zones on the heterogeneous mesh that each have their own mappings of isotopic compositions.
 Thus, for this problem there are 12 unique material types within the heterogeneous core specifications.

-!listing sfr/abtr_xsgen_workflow/xs_generation_mesh.i start=Geometry Info. end=mid_control_empty include-end=True
+!listing sfr/abtr_xsgen_workflow/abtr_het_mesh.i start=fuel_pin_pitch end=mid_control_empty include-end=True

 Within the `[Mesh]` block, the `ReactorMeshParams` object defines the global parameters related to the heterogeneous mesh.
 This includes: